hbbio/opaque/README.md

      $ ./opaque.exe

 which will start the HTTP server on port 8080 by default.
+Admin password will be generated on the first run, and output to server debug console (see 'Destroying DB data' to clean it.)

 RUN IN THE CLOUD!
 THE CLOOOOOUUUD
 ---------------------------------